 Our volunteers suggest packing up plenty of water plus some snacks.
 There are a handful of restaurants within walking distance of the pyramids (look up Restaurante Techinanco or Restaurante el Jaguar) if you have time and don’t mind waiting.
 There are also some food vendors where you buy your tickets, but not so much once you get to the actual ruins.

-Also, pack up sunscreen, sunglasses, a hat.
+Also, pack up sunscreen, sunglasses, and a hat.
 Wear lightweight clothes and comfortable walking shoes and be prepared to be outside all day.
 You'll be in direct line of the sun without any cover if it's a cloud-free day.

-Be Sure To Barter
+Be Sure To Bargain Down